-Dunwoody College may grant degrees posthumously.
+In the event of the untimely death of a student, Dunwoody may be contacted about having a degree conferred posthumously.
 A deceased student who did not complete all requirements for their degree at the time of death may be awarded a degree posthumously provided the following conditions are met:

 - The student was in good academic standing with the institution at the time of death.
-Good standing is defined as not being academically deficient for their classification (academic probation, continued probation, suspension or expulsion).
+Good standing is defined as meeting academic GPA standards of 2.0 or higher.
+The student should not be under suspension or expulsion.

-- The student was enrolled at the time of death or their continuous enrollment was interrupted by their injury, illness, deployment, etc.
+- The student was enrolled at the time of death or their continuous enrollment was interrupted by their injury, illness, deployment, or other circumstances that contributed to their death.

-- The dean or program manager will recommend the candidate for a posthumous degree in the form of a formal written request to the Provost.
-The provost may choose to present this to the Academic Dean’s Council for review/discussion.
+- The dean will recommend the candidate for a posthumous degree in the form of a formal written request to the provost.
+The provost may choose to present this to the Dean’s Council for review/discussion.